What´s the Norwood scale and how is it related to baldness?

 At this stage triangular and typically symmetrical areas of recession at the front temporal area may be detected, but in general hair loss remains ahead of a line several centimetres in front of the ears.
 However, initial signs of baldness are becoming evident: hair falls and may become less dense in the central front part of the scalp.

-This is a stage of the Norwood balding scale when men begin to alarm after noticing a slight recession in their hairline, but actually it doesn’t always means that hair loss is imminent.
+This is a stage of the Norwood balding scale when men begin to feel alarm after noticing a slight recession in their hairline, but actually it doesn’t always means that hair loss is imminent.

 Stage 3

-The stage 3 represents the lowest extent of hair loss considered sufficient to be called baldness, according to Norwood.
+The Stage 3 represents the lowest extent of hair loss considered sufficient to be called baldness, according to Norwood.
 Most scalps at this stage have a deep symmetrical recession showing at the temples that are completely bare or just sparsely covered by hair.

-In the stage 3 vertex, the crown is added and hair loss is primarily located here, with limited recession of the front temporal hairline.
+In the Stage 3 vertex, the crown is added and hair loss is primarily located here, with limited recession of the front temporal hairline.
 This is the point of the Norwood hair loss scale where many men begin to seriously consider a treatment to prevent a further hair loss.

 Stage 4

-The difference between stages 3 and 4 can be mild, being the principal that at stage 4 men will have more recession at the temples, forming a deeper M-shape.
 There is also a decisive lack of hair on the crown, with a band of moderately dense hair extending across the top separating the temporal and the crown areas with hair loss.

 Stage 5